-JabRef can look for duplicated entries inside a database.
+JabRef can look for duplicated entries inside a library.

 This feature is accessible directly through Quality → Find duplicates.
 It is also used when importing new entries from a supported reference format or directly from the Internet.

 Detection of potential duplicates is done by an edit distance algorithm.
 Extra weighting is put on the fields author, editor, title. and journal.

 The differences between the two entries can be emphasized through the drop-down menu located at the upper right-hand corner of the window.
 Five ways of displaying the differences are offered: